 We encourage people to let us know of their legacy pledge.
 Such information is by no means legally binding, nor do we expect you to disclose financial details.
 However, such information enables us to very broadly gauge long-term support, whilst also enabling us to thank you properly and keep you informed of the work of the charity.
 You can contact us using our simple online form.

 You are free to change your mind at any time.
 Letting us know you plan to leave a legacy gift to the Scottish Wildlife Trust doesn't commit you to doing so.
 However, it would be really helpful if you could tell us if you do change your mind.

 That was why Donald chose to leave a gift in his Will to the Scottish Wildlife Trust.
-We work with local communities to manage wildlife habitats across Scotland for the benefit of our native species and provide opportunities for people to connect with their natural environment.
+We work with local communities to manage wildlife habitats across Scotland.
 Donald’s legacy will enable us to continue and build upon this work.

 If you are considering including a gift to the Scottish Wildlife Trust in your Will, or have already done so, please let us know.
 Doing so is by no means legally binding, but we would like the opportunity to thank you and to acknowledge your support.
 For more information, call Wendy on 0131 312 4772 or complete our online form.

 To ensure that the charity ultimately benefits from your gift, your solicitor or Will writer will need the following information.